 Reminder: We on The Other Side have been middle-of-the-roadish Independents for 40 years.
 (See About.)
 We believe that every fight should be fought fairly or that both parties should be allowed to cheat equally.

 Big Applecart Upset

-We saw last night (June 26, 2018) that a 28-yar-old upstart named Alexandra Cortez-Ocascio had defeated 10-term House Representative Joe Crowley in a Democratic primary in New York City.
+We saw last night (June 26, 2018) that a 28-yar-old upstart named Alexandria Cortez-Ocascio had defeated 10-term House Representative Joe Crowley in a Democratic primary in New York City.
 If her interview on national television was indicative, Ms. Cortez-Ocasio is intelligent and articulate, she cares about her constituents, and she’s read a history book.
 Maybe she can win in November anyway.

 The Autocracy Fan Club

 Yesterday, we received a snail-mail solicitation from a Washington-based organization called “The Autocracy Fan Club.”
 The president of the club is Senator Mitch McConnell, the communications director is Congressman Devin Nunez, and the membership includes a veritable “Who’s Who” of politicians, talkshow hosts, reality TV stars, spiritual leaders, and conspiracy theorists.

 Because it’s not-for-profit, the Autocracy Fan Club (AFC) depends on donations to fund its mission to make the world safe from democracy, but they’re not asking for handouts.
 Instead, first-time AFC contributors can select from an array of carefully curated keepsakes.
 For a $100 donation, for instance, you can choose a Kim Jong Un snow globe, a Vladimir Putin bobblehead, or a Shawn Hannity doormat.